Turquoise: Formation

 Turquoise is a secondary or supergene mineral, not present in the original copper porphyry.
 It forms when meteoric water (rain or snow melt infiltrating the Earth's surface) percolates through the copper porphyry.
 Dissolved oxygen in the water oxidizes the copper sulfides to soluble sulfates, and the acidic, copper-laden solution then reacts with aluminum and potassium minerals in the host rock to precipitate turquoise.
 This typically fills veins in volcanic rock or phosphate-rich sediments.
 Deposition usually takes place at a relatively low temperature, 90-195 C, and seems to occur more readily in arid environments.

 Turquoise in the Sinai Peninsula is found in lower Carboniferous sandstones overlain by basalt flows and upper Carboniferous limestone.
 The overlying beds were presumably the source of the copper, which precipitated as turquoise in nodules, horizontal seams, or vertical joints in the sandstone beds.
-The classical Iranian deposits are found in sandstones and limestones of Tertiary age were intruded by apatite-rich porphyritic trachytes and mafic rock.
+The classical Iranian deposits are found in sandstones and limestones of Tertiary age that were intruded by apatite-rich porphyritic trachytes and mafic rock.
 Supergene alteration fractured the rock and converted some of the minerals in the rock to alunite, which freed aluminum and phosphate to combine with copper from oxidized copper sulfides to form turquoise.
 This process took place at a relatively shallow depth, and by 1965 the mines had "bottomed" at a depth averaging just 9 m below the surface.

 Turquoise deposits are widespread in North America.
 Some deposits, such as those of Saguache and Conejos Counties in Colorado or the Cerrillos Hills in New Mexico, are typical supergene deposits formed from copper porphyries.
 The deposits in Cochise County, Arizona, are found in Cambrian quartzites and geologically young granites and go down at least as deep as 54 m.